IgorPerikov/mighty-watcher/README.md

    docker pull igorperikov/mighty-watcher:latest
    docker run -e "TOKEN=$MIGHTY_WATCHER_GITHUB_TOKEN" --rm igorperikov/mighty-watcher:latest
  ```

+## Privacy policy
+**I do not track a thing about you**.
+Your api token in absolute safety - you can check this by codebase or by tcpdumping the outcome traffic -
+application will communicate only with github api server via https.
+The only thing I see is amount of docker image pulls (not runs!), it is provided by [Docker hub][12]

 ## Lacking starred repositories?
 - Star languages/libraries you are using right now, if you enjoy them ;)